ChloeAlFrenn/Assignment1CSI4107/README.txt

             - `scifact/queries.jsonl` (Query set)
             - `stopwords.txt` (List of stopwords)

-        2. Run the program with: "python A1.py"
+        2. Run the program with: "python A1.py" if this does not work you can create a virtual environment in this way: python3 -m venv venv source venv/bin/activate pip install nltk python A1.py

         3. The output of the program will be avaialble in the Results.txt file